Financial-Times/origami-website/_posts/2020-05-01-newsletter.md

 We've moved all of our automated tooling which was on CircleCI to GitHub Actions.
 This should shorten the size of the CircleCI queue for every FT project, making everyone's feedback loop shorter.

-Moving to GitHub Actions has helped us manage all our repositories by making it simple to automate types of work such as releasing changes, adding tickets to our project board.
+Moving to GitHub Actions has helped us manage all our repositories by making it simple to automate types of work such as releasing changes and adding tickets to our project board.

 As part of this work we've also made a [GitHub Action for the Operations & Reliability Change API](https://github.com/Financial-Times/change-api-action/).